 “I’ve been playing since I was 18 years old and I’m 32 years old right now,” Tovsen says.
 “I loved the Red Hot Chili Peppers but then started to graduate to folk music in my 20s, followed by old-timey music.
 None of it ever felt quite right.
 Interestingly, my grandmother, who loves this kind of old music, told me she grew up listening to it at home in Chicago because her father, the mob boss, used to play records of it all the time.

 “When I came to New Orleans for the first time, I became reacquainted with these old jazz standards and found it did something to my soul that nothing else ever did.
 I’ve become obsessed with it and have been playing jazz now for two years.
-I can play about 70 tunes, some which are traditional jazz standards, like “Love Me Or Leave Me” but many are those old school speakeasy songs, right from the time when music was starting to evolve from blues into jazz.
+I can play about 70 tunes, some which are traditional jazz standards, like “Love Me Or Leave Me” but many are those old-school speakeasy songs, right from the time when music was starting to evolve from blues into jazz.
 It’s that dark, heavy stuff that I’ve completely fallen in love with.”

 “Amber Hayes has been singing her whole life, from covering pop tunes to completely loving rap.
-But her voice is absolutely perfect for jazz, “ Tovsen says of his band mate.
+But her voice is absolutely perfect for jazz, “ Tovsen says of his bandmate.
 The two met through a mutual friend in Seattle through the swing dancing community there.
 “Our friend Kevin Buster, who is a tap dancer, discovered she had this voice.
 He taught her a few songs and now she’s taken up that studying this music on her own.
 She’s got such a natural knack for it.”

 “We have three fiddle players who take turns switching out with us in New Orleans.
-When I arrived, my friend Will Frank, who was playing with us, left to returned to North Carolina.
+When I arrived, my friend Will Frank, who was playing with us, left to return to North Carolina.
 We replaced him with a woman from Canada named Mel.
 She is a friend of Will’s and it turned out she was this absolutely amazing fiddle player as well.
 She played with us for three weeks before she had to leave.
 Then our friend Millie, who plays with The Black Resonators, joined in.

 Due to the nomadic nature of most street musicians, The Speakeasy Jazz Cats shared a similar rotation with their horn and bass players.
 This improvisatory community of musicians is what lies at the heart of most New Orleans-style music scene.